trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 ![tutorial_adding_new_equations_plot1](https://user-images.githubusercontent.com/12693098/111651488-91122980-8806-11eb-848c-af09f3af234c.png)

-You can already see that a discontinuities will develop and oscillations start to occur around steep parts of the wave.
+You can already see that discontinuities will develop and oscillations start to occur around steep parts of the wave.
 That's expected from our central discretization.
 To avoid these issues, we need to use dissipative numerical fluxes (approximate Riemann solvers) at interfaces.